Los Verdes Seniors Golf Club

 10. Lost ball and OB Players who hit a ball OB or into an area in which the ball may be easily lost are encouraged to hit a provisional ball from that location immediately.
 Should a provisional ball not be played and the ball is determined to be lost or OB, players are then mandated to take relief under a 2 stroke penalty, dropping a new ball in the area comprised by 2 club lengths from where the ball was deemed to have crossed the margin and a point 2 club lengths into the fairway equal distance from the hole.
 In the case of a lost ball the same rule applies from the area where the lost ball is best estimated to have been lost.

 12. Wire Grass (smut grass): (Adopted by LVMC but not LVWC) Any player whose ball lies close to smut grass, in a position where the swing movement of the clubface is obstructed, is allowed free relief by first marking the spot and then lifting and placing the ball within 1 club length of the original position, no closer to the hole.
 There is no relief for stance but the ball can be cleaned on lifting.
+(Relief in a large patch of smut grass is still restricted to one club length from the original position)

 Any player participating in a simultaneous men’s or women’s club tournament during a seniors club event, must play in accordance with their respective clubs rules and cannot include seniors local rules unless also adopted by their respective clubs.